Saran-nns/sorn/paper/paper.md

                                         _nu=num_features)
 ```
-`simulate_sorn` returns the dictionary of network state variables at last time steps, excitatory and inhibitory network activity of the entire simulation period and also the recurrent activity and the count of active connections at each time steps.
-To resume the simulation, load the matrices returned at the previous step as,
+'simulate_sorn' returns the dictionary of network state variables of the last time steps, the excitatory and inhibitory network activity of the whole simulation period, and also the recurrent activity and the number of active connections at each time step.
+To continue the simulation, load the matrices returned in the previous step as,

 ```python
 state_dict,E,I,R,C=Simulator.simulate_sorn(inputs=inputs,phase='plasticity',